 - The average retirement age for women was 63.6, while men retired at 64.7 years old.

 - Instructor-led group classes are ridiculously popular amongst this generation.

 Based on these facts alone, it’s clear that Boomers (1) have medical reasons to exercise, (2) have more free time, and (3) don’t need to be fitness experts.

-This may explain why the UK’s average life expectancy is 2.72 years longer than America’s.
+This trend is also similar to Australia’s health and fitness statistics, and may explain why the UK’s average life expectancy is 2.72 years longer than America’s.

 The Official, Unofficial UK Health Report

 It’s fun to speculate why women prefer Zumba classes, men adore the bench press, Boomer’s flood fitness clubs across the UK, and Millennials hop on the “pay-as-you-go” bandwagon.

 But if you’re an American reader, you’re probably wondering the very same thing as us: How does the UK compare to the UK in terms of health and fitness?

 The table below offers a little US vs. UK perspective:

 |Average Life Expectancy||78.54 years old||81.26 years old|